ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

 Proxmox VE can work with up to five authentication realms: pam, Proxmox VE authentication server, LDAP, Microsoft Active Directory and OpenID Connect.
 The last four can be considered external and shared among all the nodes of a PVE cluster.
 But what about the remaining `pam`?

-The `pam`, which stands for **Pluggable Authentication Module**, is the standard authentication system for any Linux distribution, including the Debian one running your standalone PVE node.
+The `pam`, which stands for [**Pluggable Authentication Module**](https://en.wikipedia.org/wiki/Pluggable_Authentication_Module), is the standard authentication system for any Linux distribution, including the Debian one running your standalone PVE node.
 But **this `pam` realm is strictly local**, bounded just to the node itself, and **not shared** in any way with any other computer.

-Is in the `pam` realm of the PVE node where the `root` user exists, like in any other Linux distribution.
+It is in the `pam` realm of the Proxmox VE node where the `root` user exists, like in any other Linux-based system.
 This same user is also registered within the user management of your Proxmox VE, and it is the only user you have initially to log in the Proxmox VE web console.
 This means that the `root` user was created first in the `pam` realm, and then linked to your node's Proxmox VE authentication system by the installation process.

-Let me show you how to find the user management screen in your PVE's web console.
-It is available at the `Datacenter` level, as an option called `Users` under `Permissions`.
+Next, learn how you can find the user management screen in your PVE's web console.
+It is available at the `Datacenter` level, as an option called `Users` under `Permissions`:

 ![Proxmox VE user management screen](images/g008/pve_user_management_screen.webp "Proxmox VE user management screen")

-So, if all the PVE's user management is handled at the `Datacenter` level, does that mean that PVE takes care somehow of syncing the `pam` realm among the nodes of a cluster (in case you were working on one)?
+So, if all the PVE's user management is handled at the `Datacenter` level, does that mean that Proxmox VE takes care somehow of syncing the `pam` realm among the nodes of a cluster (in case you were working on one)?
 Short answer, no. Changes in the `palm` realm only apply to the node you logged in.
-Also, from what I've tested, if you create a user directly from the PVE's `Users` page and assign it to the `pam` realm, **it won't create the user at the Debian OS level**.
+Also, if you create a user directly from the PVE's `Users` page and assign it to the `pam` realm, **it will not create the user at the Debian OS level**.

 ### Always create your `pam` users at the OS level first

 In conclusion, creating a `pam` realm's user in Proxmox VE always implies two basic steps:

 1. **Creating the user** directly in the node at the Debian OS level.

 2. **Enabling it in the Proxmox VE user management**, either through the web console or by the shell commands Proxmox VE also provides for this and other administrative tasks.

 > [!NOTE]